 Best Tools for Blog Writing

-Writing can be a solitary pursuit.
+Blog writing can be a solitary pursuit.
 If you’re writing a blog and don’t have anyone to review or proof your work, there are tools that can provide the critical second set of “eyes” you need.

 The Hemingway App helps you write your blog in a clear, bold tone.
 The Hemingway App checks your writing for clarity, tagging long sentences, passive voice and unclear syntax.
 When you want to write concise, easy-to-understand sentences and active voice, Hemingway App is your tool.
 Simply copy and paste the content you want checked and the Hemingway App will grade your content and provide feedback.